jhan2harvard/cs279_HW2_Pomegranate/README.md

 ## Credits
 - `googlesender.py` - [David Bau](https://gist.github.com/davidbau)

-## Note
+## Configuration
-The accuracy condition must be set manually.
-High accuracy is default.
-Open the console and do `accuracy = LO_ACC` to set to low accuracy.
+The accuracy condition is randomized initially.
+To set it manually, open the console and do `localStorage.accuracy = LO_ACC` or `localStorage.accuracy = HI_ACC`.
+Then refresh the page.

+This experiment saves some state in localStorage.
+To reset this (for testing, or running it multiple times on one machine), do `getBlockNums(true)` and `generateSequences(true)`.